Dispute Resolution under Various Federal Laws

 Comparing Section 504 to IDEA

-The dispute resolution options for disagreements regarding 504 plans and IEPs are covered under the two different federal laws.
-The dispute resolution rights available through the State agency under the Individuals with Disabilities Education Act (IDEA) include the right to request mediation, to file a written State complaint, and to file a Due Process Hearing Complaint.
-Under Section 504 of the Rehabilitative Act of 1973, there is no legal requirement that mediation is made available when there is a disagreement about a 504 plan, although many agencies offer this option.
-The resolution options required under the law include the right to request an impartial hearing through the local education agency or to file a complaint with the Office of Civil Rights (OCR).
+The dispute resolution options for disagreements regarding 504 plans and IEPs/IFSPs are covered under the two different federal laws.
+The dispute resolution rights available through the State agency under the Individuals with Disabilities Education Act (IDEA) include the right to request mediation, to file a written State complaint, and to file a due process hearing request.
+Under Section 504 of the Rehabilitative Act of 1973, there is no legal requirement for mediation to be made available when there is a disagreement about a 504 plan, although many agencies offer this option.
+The resolution options required under Section 504 include the right to request an impartial hearing through the local educational agency or to file a complaint with the Office for Civil Rights (OCR).

 Image